JonnySB/makers-007-engineering-project-1/design.md

     So that I can sign up,
     I want to be able to enter my details and create a user account.

+    Questions:
-    Questions: - Do you want authentication/ login for any user using the web-app? -
+    - Do you want authentication/ login for any user using the web-app?
+    - What details are required for the sign up?
+    - Do users sign up as guests/hosts respectively, or do they have the ability to do both?

+2. As a guest,
+    So that I can view all available spaces,
+    I want to see a list of all the spaces.

+    Questions:
+    - How would you like this list to be sorted?
+    - What information should be displayed?
+Availability?
+    - Can you then click on a space and view it in more detail? (user story 8)
+    - Do users still want to see those spaces that are currently unavailable?

-2. As a host,
+4. As a host,
     So that I can list a space,
-    I want to be able to list a space
+    I want to be able to add a space to the list.

     Questions:

-    -
+    - Each listing has an owner?

-3. As a host,
+5. As a host,
     So that I can list multiple spaces,
     I want to be able to list multiple spaces.

     Questions:

-    -
+    - How do you imagine you will be able to manage your listings?
+    - What CRUD applications are required?

-4. As a host,
+6. As a host,
     So that I can provide details about a specific space, I want to be able to add a name, description and price.

     Questions:
     -

-5. As a host,
+7. As a host,
     So that I provide availablity for my space,
     I want to be able to offer a range of dates of availablity.

     Questions:
+    - Is this just a start and end date?

-    -
+    - Calendar package?

-6. As a guest,
+8. As a guest,
     So that I can book a space,
     I want to be able to make a booking request for a specific space on a specific date.

     Questions:

-    -
+    - Calendar with view of available/unavailable dates?
+    - More simplistic with error messages?
+    - Is this achievable from list view or must user be taken to details page?
+    - Can a user only book one night at a time?

-7. As a host,
+9. As a host,
     So that I rent a space to another user,
-    I want to be able to approve a specific request (as per user story 6)
+    I want to be able to confirm a booking request (as per user story 6)

     Questions:

-    -
+    - How is the host expected to accept request?

-8. As a host,
+10. As a guest,
-    So that I can manage my bookings
+    So that I can hire a space,
-    I want to be able to confirm my bookings.
+    I want to be able to send my booking request to the space owner.

     Questions:

-    -
+    - Is this a duplication of user story 8?

-9. As a host,
+11. As a host,
     So that I avoid booking clashes,
     I want to make my listing unavailable when a booking is confirmed.

     Questions:

-    -

-10. As a guest,
-    When I look at listings
-    I want to only see available listings.

-    Questions:

-    -

-# Client questions:

-- Do you want authentication/ login for any user using the web-app?
-- Do you want a view for the host and a view for the guests?
-I.e. to manage bookings/ booking requests.
--
+    - How is the guest expected to know when their booking is confirmed?
+Confirmed/declined?